The Seventh Seal (50th Anniversary Special Edition) Review

 Karin’s Face (13:37)

 Bergman’s short film from 1984 is little more than a flick through the family photo album, examining old images of his mother Karin, but it’s a mesmerising journey back in time.
-The photographs cover her childhood, adolescence and her marriage to a rather stern looking preacher, Bergman’s father Erik and her role as a mother, up to the final photograph taken of Karin for a passport a few months before she dies.
+The photographs cover her childhood, adolescence and her marriage to a rather stern looking preacher, Bergman’s father Erik, and her role as a mother, up to the final photograph taken of Karin for a passport a few months before she died.
 The film provides a fascinating view of a certain social class at the turn of the 20th century as well as being a rare glimpse into the director’s family background.
 Silent, with occasional explanatory intertitles and a gentle piano score, it invites the viewer to examine eyes, expressions, dress and poses for deeper clues into the personality of the people in the photographs.
-This short film appears to have also been given a High Definition transfer and looks well, although there are some minor flaws in the condition of the original elements.
-There are some larger marks and scratches and a fair amount of brightness flare and flicker down the left hand side of the image.
-This is evident in both HD and SD versions.

 On-set Footage (14:12)